-Reporting to the Director for the William Andrews Clark Memorial Library and the Center for 17th– & 18th-Century Studies, the incumbent is responsible for the following duties:
+Reporting to the Director for the William Andrews Clark Memorial Library and the Center for 17th- and 18th-Century Studies, the Head Librarian performs the following duties:

 - Supervises the work of 3 FTE professional librarians and 3 FTE library assistants.
 Co-supervises 1 FTE site manager, as well as a varying number of student assistants and temporary staff.

-- Oversees the day-to-day operations of the Library and monitors security procedures and policies to safeguard both the staff and the collections.
+- Oversees the day-to-day operations of the Library and monitors security procedures and policies to safeguard the staff, collections, historic buildings and grounds.

 - Works closely with UCLA’s Facilities Department as well as independent contractors to preserve and improve the historically significant library building and the property as a whole.

 - Sets priorities for the cataloguing of all collections.

 - Oversees the preservation and conservation program for library materials.